pyroscope/pyrocore/docs/usage-rtcontrol.rst

 selection result in a rTorrent view instead of on the console.
 You can add this to any query you execute on the command line, and then interactively work with the result.
-The above commands are just shortcuts for common use-case directly callable from the curses UI.
+The above commands are just shortcuts for common use-cases, directly callable from the curses UI.

 Reports